richmahn/en_tn/mrk/09/intro.md

 ##### Paradox #####

-A paradox is a statement that seems absurd or appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 For example, "If anyone wants to be first, he must be last of all and servant of all."
 (See: [Mark 9:35](./33.md))

 ## Links: ##